viniciuskneves/articles/slack-release-bot-github-action/README.md

  It works fine for the application we setup but now we need to add it to another application.
 Easiest way to do it is copy-paste.
 It works fine until it doesn't 😅

- If we want to keep consistency or help others to setup their own workflows, copying a "random" `curl` might not be the best experience and can lead to a lot of errors.
-One way to avoid that is to create our own action which others can just use.
+ If we want to keep consistency or help others to setup their own workflows, copying a "random" `curl` might not be the best experience and can lead to a lot of errors, we can create our own GitHub Aciton.
 Clear advantage is the easy to reuse and, most important, documentation.

  Again, GitHub Actions docs do a great job here but it might led you to unanswered questions, like: which kind of action should I create?
 Docker?
 Javascript?
 Composite?

  The simplest, for this scenario, way to share the `curl` step through different workflows is creating a composite action.
 Composite actions allow you to group a sequence of steps without much extra setup.
 All you need is one file by the end.

 *There is, of course, one limitation.
 Composite actions won't allow you to reuse other actions inside of it.
-In short: you can use the `uses` key in your steps.*
+In short: you can't use the `uses` key in your steps.*

 You need to create a new repository and add a file called `action.yml`.
 This file will have the following template: